National Living Wage explained & updated rates for 2025

 Written and reviewed by:

-Budgeting for paying employees in a small business can be confusing; especially when pay keeps shifting.
+Budgeting for employee salaries in a small business can be confusing, especially when pay rates keep changing.
 What’s more, the latest changes in the National Living Wage (NLW) throw even more curveballs.
 Not only have NLW rates increased for employers, but the new amount now applies to all employees aged 21 and over.

 But wait – isn’t that what the National Minimum Wage (NMW) is for?